Holographic entanglement negativity for a single subsystem in conformal field theories with a conserved charge: Acknowledgments

-We would like to thank Vinay Malvimat for crucial suggestions and discussions.
-The work of Sayid Mondal is supported in part by the Taiwan’s Ministry of Science and Technology (grant No. 106-2112-M-033-007-MY3 and 109-2112-M-033-005-MY3) and the National Center for Theoretical Sciences (NCTS).
+We would like to thank Vinay Malvimat and Debarshi Basu for crucial suggestions and discussions.
+The work of Sayid Mondal is supported in part by the Ministry of Science and Technology of Taiwan (under Grant No.\@ 106-2112-M-033-007-MY3 and Grant No.\@ 109-2112-M-033-005-MY3) and by the National Center for Theoretical Sciences (NCTS) of Taiwan.

 \begin{appendices}